biancamika/digital-garden-template/_notes/5. Creation/Level Up.md

 		- earn $LEARN tokens for working on emergent projects
 	- Curious Addy's Trading Club (community embedded within a game)
 		- NFT octopuws
-- how can i mention https://station.express/ ?

 Overall, a Web3-powered Metaverse is not just a digital creative tool -- it is powerful enough to be a *medium* for creative expression.
 This is because of customization and the support of collaborative communities.
 This educational platform cannot serve everyone if it cannot adapt to anyone's needs.
 #### Abstraction
 - you can mention multiplayer media here
+- how can i mention https://station.express/.
+On-chain infrastructure for onboarding & coordinating contributors of the future. maybe before (when users are exploring? maybe this is better to put in abstraction na lang)